 Horticulture Tips for May

-- The best time to prune most spring flowering shrubs is shortly after they have dropped their blooms.
+The best time to prune most spring flowering shrubs is right after they have dropped their blooms.
 These plants flower from buds set last year, so pruning now (as needed to control growth or improve shape) insures that the plant has plenty of time to re-grow and set buds fully for the following year.
 The forsythia is a great example of this principal.
-These landscape standbys can tend to get large and unruly late in the summer and we tend to want to prune them back at that time.
+These landscape standbys can tend to get large and unruly late in the summer and we have a tendency to want to prune them back at that time.
 The plant tolerates this just fine but it will not bloom the following spring.

 Oklahoma State University, in compliance with Title VI and VII of the Civil Rights Act of 1964, Executive Order 11246 as amended, Title IX of the Education Amendments of 1972, Americans with Disabilities Act of 1990, and other federal laws and regulations, does not discriminate on the basis of race, color, national origin, gender, age, religion, disability, or status as a veteran in any of its policies